FLClab/gym-sted-pfrl/README.md

 pip install -e gym-sted-pfrl
 ```

 The current library also relies on the installation of `gym-sted` and `pysted`.
 Please refer, to their specific repository for more information.
+It is assumed that `gym-sted` and `pysted` are already installed.

 ## Usage